microsoft/microsoft-ui-xaml/README.md

 * Get the XAML Controls Gallery app from the [Microsoft Store](https://www.microsoft.com/store/productId/9MSVH128X2ZT)
 * Get the source code on [GitHub](https://github.com/Microsoft/Xaml-Controls-Gallery)

+[WinUI](https://microsoft.github.io/microsoft-ui-xaml/) also has its own website where you can learn more about it.

 ## Contributing to WinUI
 The WinUI team welcomes feedback and contributions!